Tax Management India. Com

 X X X X Extracts X X X X

-..... in Commissioner of Customs,Calcutta & Ors.
+..... r of Customs,Calcutta & Ors.
 V. Indian Oil Corpn.
 Ltd. & Anr.
 (2004) 3 SCC 488, the primary argument raised by the learned appellant's counsel with regard to the maximum period of warehousing, had no substance.
 It has also pointed out that the surrender document dated 31st December 2004 had been withdrawn by the respondent vide letter dated 21st September 2005 on the plea that it wanted to clear the goods and that an application for this purpose had also been made under section 69 of the Act.
 In answer to Mr. Agrawal's plea it has been submitted that it was not open to the Union of India to contend that a circular issued by one of its officers was contrary to the Statute in the light of the judgment in the case of Commissioner of Customs, Calcutta (supra).
 6. We have heard the learned counsel for the parties and have gone through the record very carefully.
 The matter would turn on an examination of the various provisions of the Act.
 Section 46 of the Act deals with entry of goods on importation and warehousing of the goods in certain circumstances.
 Section 47 deals with clearance of goods for home consumption.
-Section 48 postulates that in case any goods imported in .....
+Section 48 postulates that i .....

 X X X X Extracts X X X X